dedeeThetHnin/hungry_hippos/README.md

 * **Production-Ready Full Stack:** Delivering a complete, polished product in a hackathon timeframe.
 From secure Google Auth and drag-and-drop file parsing to a dynamic Supabase library that stores user sonatas, the app feels premium from end to end.

 ## 📖 What we learned
 Building Sakura Sonata taught us that AI is most powerful when used to enhance human creativity and emotion.
-We learned how to manage real-time data streams—transforming raw MIDI into a fluid visual experience—and how to architect a backend that securely persists a user's musical library.
+Technically, we learned how to bridge the gap between physical hardware and web applications using the Web MIDI API, and how to manage complex audio buffers for real-time instrument switching.
+We also learned how to manage real-time data streams—transforming raw MIDI and live keyboard inputs into a fluid visual experience—and how to architect a backend that securely persists a user's musical library.
 Most importantly, we discovered that the "technical" part of a project (the code) and the "soul" (the aesthetic) must work in perfect harmony.

 ## ✿ What's next for Sakura Sonata
 * **The "AI Sensei" Vision (OMR):** We plan to train a custom Computer Vision model (OMR) to read and transcribe physical sheet music (PDF, PNG).
 Users will be able to snap a photo of a handwritten score and see it bloom into a digital performance.